 As expected, the Toughbook FZ-T1 is rated IP66 and IP68 for water and dust resistance, allowing it to submerge at 5 feet for about 30 minutes.
 Inside the case, the Panasonic Toughbook FZ-T1 is equipped with a quad-core Qualcomm 210 MSM8909 chipset with clock speeds of up to 1.1 GHz, an integrated Adreno 304 graphics card, 16 GB of eMMC storage memory, and 2 GB of RAM.

 You can add up to 64GB using a microSD card.
-The ToughPad FZ-T1 runs Android 8.1 Oreo and is an exciting choice considering.
+The ToughPad FZ-T1 runs Android 8.1 Oreo and is an exciting choice.
 Android OS will feel more comfortable for most users, and I don’t think any unique apps are needed for this portable, rugged device.

 One of the most important aspects of any smartphone or tablet is battery life.
 The FZ-T1 has a replaceable and hot-swappable 3,200 mAh battery.
 Additionally, the Toughbook FZ-T1 takes approximately 2.5 hours to charge the battery from 0% to 100%, which may take longer depending on ambient temperature.

-That said, the Panasonic Toughbook FZ-T1 is at the pinnacle of ruggedness, with a shock-resistant screen, a case that can handle almost anything you throw at it, and some cool features (suitable for industrial environments).
+The Panasonic Toughbook FZ-T1 is at the pinnacle of ruggedness.
+It has a shock-resistant screen, a case that can handle almost anything you throw at it, and some cool features (suitable for industrial environments).

 However, it has some drawbacks, as the software is a bit outdated, the camera has nothing to brag about, and the front-facing camera is entirely missing.
 The device is thick, and its most significant drawback is its high price.